Email FacebookTwitterMenu burgerClose thin

 Treasury Bills vs. Bonds

 • A financial advisor can also help you spread your assets across various investment classes.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • The Rule of 110 is a rule of thumb that can help direct how much of your retirement savings is allocated to equities versus bonds.
 Simply subtract your age from 110 to determine the percentage of your portfolio that should be allocated to equities, with the remaining portion invested in bonds.
 For instance, a 50-year-old following this rule would have a 60-40 split between stocks and bonds.